Industria II: Chapter 1 Walkthrough – A Glimmer of Hope

 Chapter 1 priorities before you start moving fast

-• Loot every safe room fully before leaving it.
+• Loot every safe room fully before leaving it — metal scrap and gunpowder are what keep your gun loaded.

 • Use stealth as the default and combat as the exception.

-• Check blue wheels and nearby machinery first whenever a door seems inactive.
+• Check blue wheels and nearby machinery first whenever a door or gate seems inactive.

-• When you get bolt cutters, revisit recent chained gates immediately.
+• When you get the bolt cutters, revisit the recent chained doors immediately.

 • Craft ammunition during calm moments, not after a fight has already gone wrong.

-• Use every save point, especially around companion-triggered sequences.
+• Use every save point, especially around the Marlene sequences.

 Start in the chapel and clear it properly

-The chapel opening is not there just for atmosphere.
-It teaches the chapter’s item economy.
-Before heading outside, sweep the room and any adjacent side spaces carefully for ammunition, healing supplies, and crafting components.
-The game’s inventory presentation is intentionally tactile, so it is easy to think you have already checked a shelf or table when you have only glanced at it.
+The chapel opening teaches the chapter’s item economy, not just its atmosphere.
+Before heading outside, sweep the room and any side spaces for ammunition, healing supplies, and the metal scrap and gunpowder you’ll later turn into rounds.
+The inventory presentation is deliberately tactile, so it’s easy to think you’ve checked a shelf when you’ve only glanced at it.
 Slow down here.
-Early pickups matter because the next outdoor stretch gives you fewer forgiving recovery windows.
+The outdoor stretch that follows gives you fewer forgiving recovery windows.

 Advertisement

-If all visible exits appear closed and you still have not found the bolt cutters, search the current cluster of structures again before retreating to the previous major area.
-Chapter 1 is linear enough that true sequence breaks are unlikely.
-What looks like a dead end is usually a missed side room, a chained opening, or a short platforming path revealed by a wheel interaction.
+If every visible exit looks closed and you haven’t found the bolt cutters yet, search the current cluster of structures again before retreating to the previous major area.
+The chapter is linear enough that true sequence breaks are unlikely.
+What looks like a dead end is usually a missed side room, a chained door, or a platforming path revealed by a wheel.

 🎮